Yogesh17IITM/CreatingInterfaceGitHub/README.md

 # Initial State:
-![Density](Output/Density.JPG "Initial Condition Screenshot") A rectangular domain (or a tank) of size 2 x 1 meters containing a total of 1001 x 1001 particles.
+![Density](Output/Density.JPG "Initial Condition Screenshot") A rectangular domain (or a tank) of size 3 x 2 meters containing a total of 300 x  200 particles.
-Particles are initially distinct into two different regimes representing air (on the left) and water (on the right) respectively.
+Particles are initially distinct into two different regimes representing water (on the left-bottom) with density 1000 kg/m^3 and air (on the remaining space) with 1/1000 th of density of water respectively.

 # Reference(s)
 1) For C++, VS, COM: https://docs.microsoft.com/en-in/